Shynixn/MCCoroutine/README.md

 MCCoroutine is an extension to bukkit and sponge server implementations (Spigot, Paper, SpongeVanilla, SpongeForge etc.) to use Kotlin Coroutines (async,await) for all common operations.

+**Note**: This library is actively maintained, used in production plugins and has reached a stable state in June 2021.
+There are no more recent commits as it is seen as feature complete.

 **Examples:**

 ```kotlin